 I didn’t spot too many booths dedicated to food at the market, but there are great restaurants located around the perimeter.
 One of my favorite cheap restaurants in Heraklion, Hovoli, is just a few minutes away.
 It would be a perfect place to eat before or after visiting the market.

 The Christmas Market is located in the square across from the Heraklion Archeological Museum.

 You’ll find other Christmas displays in the city, most notably in front of the Venetian Loggia on August Str.
 25, Iraklio 712 02, Greece and on Leof Kalokerinou near the Goody’s restaurant.

-There are also several stores that are open during the Christmas season selling ornaments and decorations.
+Several stores are open during the Christmas season selling ornaments and decorations.
 This is perfect for someone looking for a Christmas-themed souvenir who doesn’t have time to visit the actual Christmas market.
 I don’t have the addresses of these stores (and they may change from year to year), but I found at least four while wandering the city’s main shopping areas.

 5 Things to Bring with You for a Winter Crete Vacation